paulngatia/CHURN-ANALYSIS/README.md

 ![Models evaluation](<Screenshot 2024-10-27 215553.png>)

 It would be beneficial to label customers who would not churn as likely to churn in order to improve business health.
-From the dataframe above it is visible that the best model was the Decision Tree GridSearch model as it provided a higher recall result of 78% followed by a GridSearch with 73% and then the baseline Logistic Regression model with 66%.
+From the dataframe above it is visible that the best model was the Decision Tree GridSearch model as it provided a higher recall result of 71% followed by a baseline Logistic Regression model with 63% and then Decision Tree model 58%.

 ![ROC Curve Analysis](image-2.png)